Supporting Your Gut Health in the New Year

 The USDA recommends eating 1.5 to 2 cups of fruit and 2-3 cups of vegetables daily.
 The easiest way to boost fruit and veggie intake is to include a serving of either — or both! — at each meal and snack.
 Fruits and vegetables provide important nutrition, including vitamins, minerals, antioxidants, and fiber.

-The Dietary Guidelines for Americans recommends most adults consume 25 to 35 grams of dietary fiber per day, depending on age and sex.
+The Dietary Guidelines for Americans recommends most adults consume 22 to 34 grams of dietary fiber per day, depending on age and sex.
 Fiber promotes regular bowel movements and provides food for the bacteria in your gut.
 The microbiome is alive and requires fuel to function optimally.

 Did you know that most Americans do not eat enough dietary fiber?
 Avocados to the rescue!

-They add fiber to the diet and are delicious.
-Avocados can be spread on toast for breakfast, added to salads and sandwiches for lunch, and mashed into a dip for snacking.
+To include more avocados in your diet, spread avocados on toast for breakfast, add them to salads and sandwiches for lunch, and mash them into a dip for snacking.

 02